digitalsleuth/mat-cli/README.md

 ## Dedicated Mode

 This will install the full Toolkit into the current environment, desktop and all.
-The current desktop environment for MAT is Ubuntu Budgie.
 Icons and menus will be created, background and hostname will be changed, and the ssh service will be stopped.